fatma22-8/Battle-Cards-Game-DataStucture-C/README.md

 ## How to play?
-in the following photo you can see the steps of playing the game
+In the following photo you can see the steps of playing the game

 1) ![image](https://user-images.githubusercontent.com/68230239/166137525-ec445c5d-2067-4512-aff0-16c42ce89b8b.png)